enjoy-digital/litex/litex/soc/software/demo/README.md

 [> Build
 --------

-Imagine you just build Arty example design from LiteX-Boards, to build the demo app, run in this directory:
+Imagine you just build the Arty example design from LiteX-Boards, to build the demo app, run:
- `$ export BUILD_DIR=xxyy/litex/litex/boards/targets/build/arty && make`
+ `$ litex_bare_metal_demo --build-path=build/arty/`

 [> Load
 -------